-Smoothing Newton methods rely on an appropriate smoothing function for the plus function $\rho(t) := \max\{0, t\}$, $t\in\R$, in order to deal with the nonsmooth projector $\Pi_{\S_+^n}(\cdot)$.
-To the best of our knowledge, the most notable and commonly used smoothing function {is the} so-called Chen-Harker-Kanzow-Smale (CHKS) function \cite{chen1993non, kanzow1996some, smale2000algorithms}, $ \xi(\epsilon, t) = (\sqrt{t^2+4\epsilon^2}+t)/2,\; (\epsilon, t)\in \R\times \R $, which has been extensively studied and used for solving SDPs and semidefinite linear and nonlinear complementarity problems.
+in order to deal with the nonsmooth projector $\Pi_{\S_+^n}(\cdot)$.
+To the best of our knowledge, the most notable and commonly used smoothing function {is the} so-called Chen-Harker-Kanzow-Smale (CHKS) function \cite{chen1993non, kanzow1996some, smale2000algorithms},

+which has been extensively studied and used for solving SDPs and semidefinite linear and nonlinear complementarity problems.
 For other smoothing functions whose properties have also been well-studied, the reader is referred to \cite{sun1999ncp, qi2000new} for more details.
-However, it is easy to see that $\xi(\epsilon, t)$ maps any negative number $t$ to a positive one when $\epsilon\neq 0$.
-Thus, it destroys the possible sparsity structure when evaluating the Jacobian of the merit function.
-Hence, smoothing Newton methods based on the CHKS function would require more computational effort.
-To resolve this issue, we propose to use the Huber smoothing function \cite{pinar1994smoothing} which maps any negative number to zero so that the underlying sparsity structure from the plus function is inherited.
+However, it is easy to see that $\xi(\epsilon, t)$ maps any negative number $t$ to a positive one when $\epsilon\neq 0$, {even though $\rho(t) =0$.} Thus, it destroys the possible sparsity structure when evaluating the Jacobian of the merit function.
+Hence, smoothing Newton methods based on the CHKS function would require more computational effort {when performing the matrix-vector multiplications needed in an iterative linear system solver for computing the search directions; see Section \ref{subsection-implementaion} for more detailed discussions.} To resolve this issue, we propose to use the Huber smoothing function \cite{pinar1994smoothing} which maps any negative number to zero so that the underlying sparsity structure of the plus function is inherited.
 To use the Huber smoothing function, we then need to study some fundamental properties, including continuity, differentiability and (strong) semismoothness of the matrix-valued mapping associated with the Huber function.